Cyberlorians/Articles/MDI-Hardened-Environments.md

 Please review [Configure Windows Event Collection](https://docs.microsoft.com/en-us/defender-for-identity/configure-windows-event-collection).

 In January 2024, Microsoft introduced a streamlined method for deploying 'Audit Policies' for Microsoft Defender for Identity using the PowerShell module 'DefenderForIdentity'.
 An overview is posted [here](https://techcommunity.microsoft.com/t5/microsoft-defender-xdr-blog/introducing-the-new-powershell-module-for-microsoft-defender-for/ba-p/4028734).
+This module simplifies the 'Auditing' setup compared to manual configuration.

 For improved clarity, a detailed guide has been created by [MSFTAdvocate](https://www.msftadvocate.com/configure-audit-policies-for-microsoft-defender-for-identity/).
 Please review this resource before proceeding to the next steps to ensure a coherent understanding of the process.